cerfacs-globc/icclim/doc/source/dev/bootstrap_optimization_summary.rst

 - alternate chunk-profile checks for optimized families that depend on chunk robustness;
 - focused runtime tests for routing and kernel behavior.

+Representative benchmark figures already established in the retained notes are:

+- annual TG90p against the exact tiled fallback: about 1473 seconds for the fallback versus about 146 seconds for the production fast path, with maximum absolute difference about ``5.7e-14``;
+- annual TG90p against the older reference bootstrap graph on the ACCESS-CM2 validation subset: 204 seconds and 4,691,198 graph tasks for the reference path versus 212 seconds and 0 graph tasks for the retained fast path, with maximum absolute difference ``8.6e-14`` and MaxRSS about 4.4 GB;
+- monthly TG90p on the same subset: 212 seconds and 4,696,205 graph
+  tasks for the reference path versus 212 seconds and 0 graph tasks for the retained fast path, with maximum absolute difference ``7.2e-15`` and MaxRSS about 4.0 GB;
+- anchored seasonal TG90p on the same subset: JJA 16 seconds eager reference versus 12 seconds fast dask path, and ONDJFM 22 seconds eager reference versus 22 seconds fast dask path, both with maximum absolute difference ``0``;
+- a discarded intermediate strategy that materialized nominal non-overlap thresholds took about 247 seconds instead of about 155 seconds on the same 65-year ACCESS-CM2 case, so that route was not retained.

+For the exact compiled ``cftime`` order-statistics redesign, the validated phase-3 note records that the compiled prototype was exact on synthetic overlap and leap cases, exact on real-data ``1 x 1`` and ``2 x 2`` subsets, and faster than both the earlier compiled route and the compiled threshold-bank prototype on those validated subsets.
+The subset speedups recorded there were about ``4.30x`` for ``1 x 1`` yearly, ``2.61x`` for ``2 x 2`` monthly, and ``2.57x`` for ``2 x 2`` yearly.

 The production conclusion is: